7 Rules of LinkedIn Etiquette | Brazen Careerist Blog

 LinkedIn works best as a way to leverage your professional circle of people you know well or know their work well.
 I love looking through my friends’ professional networks to get an idea of what introductions I could possibly get from a friend.
 My friend can say to her friend, “This is Penelope, you should get to know her because of x.”
 But this only works if my friend actually knows me and the other person well.
 Otherwise, I may as well make the introduction myself.

 In that respect, your network on LinkedIn is really only as strong as your ties to the people in it.
-You will get more benefits from LinkedIn if you have a network of 30 people you know well than 300
+You will get more benefits from LinkedIn if you have a network of 30 people you know well than 300 people you don’t really know.

 2. Don’t send invitations to people who don’t know you.

-have dinner?)
+I feel like I kinda know Mike Arrington.
+I know I’d like to have dinner with him (does he ever stop blogging to have dinner?)
 I read his blog every day, and I know the type of connections he could offer me.
 But he doesn’t know me.
 Even if I have emailed him three times and posted ten comments on his blog, he doesn’t know who I am.
 He probably reads 400 emails and comments a day.

 3. Don’t put your email address under your name on your profile.

 When you appear in other peoples’ lists, if someone wants to connect with you, they have to go through your mutual connection, or they can email you directly.
-There is a reason LinkedIn works this way – the
+There is a reason LinkedIn works this way - the point is not to connect with everyone, it’s to connect with people you know.
+Someone who puts their email address right under their name is announcing that they will connect with anyone, and for the purposes of LinkedIn, this will weaken their network.

 4. When you send an invitation, don’t apologize.